 - Select Link and select where you want the tile to redirect users from the dropdown menu.

 Dashboards are all about clear insight.
 Graphs, charts and other types of visualizations are key.
 There is a wide range of visualizations available on Power BI that can be combined to create a dashboard that not only looks good but drives performance and analysis.

-How to change the type of visualization of a tile
+Change the type of tile visualization

 - Open the report that has the visualization you want to change.

 - Select the visualization to make it active.
-Note that when the visualization is selected it should show handles and a border.
+Note that when the visualization is selected, it should show handles and a border.

 - In the Visualizations pane, find and select the new type of visualization.

 - Pin the Tile with the new visualization to your dashboard by clicking on the Pin icon.